Skip to main content

 The contract end date is when the term ends.
 A notice period is how far in advance you must notify the other party to prevent renewal or to terminate early.

 Example: a contract ends December 31 but requires 60 days’ notice to cancel.
-You must give notice by approximately November 1 for cancellation on expiry—use the Notice Period Calculator to model the notice end date from your notice start date.
+You must give notice by approximately November 1 for cancellation on expiry—use the Contract Renewal Calculator to compute that deadline directly from the end date and notice period, or the Notice Period Calculator to model a notice end date from a known notice start date instead.

 Common misunderstanding: treating the end date as the last day you can act.
 Notice deadlines often fall weeks or months before expiry.